forbesmyester/ndjson-env/README.md

 Thinking about this problem, it seems to be a general problem:

  * Given a file, which somehow has a list of sets of values of environmental variables you may want to apply.
- * And a way to identify which set you wish to apply.
+ * And a way to identify which values you wish to apply.
- * Set those environmental variables.
+ * Apply those environmental variables.

 This is what this software does.

 ## Example

-The environmental variables can set stored in any file via an NDJSON. so one that sets up environmental variables for the JDK might look something like this:
+The environmental variables are stored in any file as NDJSON.
+For example a file that sets up environmental variables for the JDK might look something like this:

     {"_name": "JDK18", "JAVA_HOME": "/use/local/j2sdk-1.8"}
     {"_name": "JDK111", "JAVA_HOME": "/use/local/j2sdk-1.11", "CLASSPATH": "/somewhere/else"}

-This file might be stored in ~/.jdk-env-vars, if it were you could apply the `JDK111` environmental variables using the following:
+This could might be stored in `~/.jdk-env-vars`, if it were you could apply the `JDK111` environmental variables using the following:

 ```bash
 . ndjson-env -f ~/.jdk-env-vars JDK111
 ```

 Once you've ran this the `JAVA_HOME` and `CLASSPATH` environmental variables will be set up.
-NOTE: The `.` before the command is important, it pulls the environmental variables into your current environment.
+NOTE: The `.` before the command is important, it pulls the environmental variables defined in the script into your current environment.

 ## Usage